awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* string[]

-The CIDR blocks that are allowed access to your cluster’s public Kubernetes API server endpoint.
+The CIDR blocks that are allowed to access to your cluster’s public Kubernetes API server endpoint.

 ---